jdquerales/MilestoneProject_2/README.md

 to organize the website in different pages (4 in total).
 The website contains navegation buttons that are easily identified and user friendly.

 - **Home Page**: I have include a header, central jumbotron (with navegation links to different actions), and a footer.
 I have included a background of a beach as a holiday theme.

--  **Suggestion Page**: It includes a group of cards (using Bootstrap card), links to Wikipedia and Google Maps.
-Offer information is also displayed.
+-  **Suggestion Page**: It includes a group of cards (using **Bootstrap** card class), links to Wikipedia and Google Maps.
+Offers information is also displayed.
 Navegation links are presented: Home, Finder, and Qet a Quote.

 - **Destination Page**: It is organize in different panels, one panel corresponding to the search menu, a Google Map panel (I have adopted the 1/3, 2/3 rule for the Desktop layout).
 There is a third panel which is created only after the search is performed.